Fujifilm Fujinon XF 56mm F1.2 R WR review: new portrait king for APS-C mirrorless cameras

 Shooter with this 85 mm equivalent becomes a real pleasure, while its “ancestor” was more painful to use.
 The development remains quite silent, without being totally inaudible.

 The most modern APS-C hybrids from Fujifilm have mechanical stabilization of the sensor and will compensate for the movements of the photographer without too much difficulty.
-However, and despite the very bright aperture, once the lens is mounted on an older and more compact hybrid, such as an X-T3, an X-E4 or an X-Pro3, you should expect to encounter some camera shake issues, especially in low light; a “problem” that optical stabilization could have compensated for.
+However, and despite the very bright aperture, once the lens is mounted on an older and more compact hybrid, such as an X-T3, an X-E4 or an X-Pro3, you should expect to encounter some camera shake issues, especially in low light; a “problem” that optical stabilization might have compensated for.

 Jpegs from the case